Marinduque delicacies

 Sinaing na Tulingan

 Each of these dishes offers a unique window into the soul of Marinduque's cuisine.
-To truly appreciate the depth of these flavors, one must visit and savor them firsthand.
+To truly appreciate their depth, nothing beats tasting them in the province itself, prepared by locals who grew up with these flavors.

 Sweet Delights & Unique Snacks of Marinduque

-Beyond its savory main courses, Marinduque also boasts an array of sweet treats and unique snacks that are perfect for merienda (afternoon snack) or as delightful souvenirs.
-These Marinduque delicacies often showcase local ingredients like glutinous rice, coconut, and root crops.
+Beyond savory mains, Marinduque is known for its array of sweet treats and snacks that are perfect for merienda or pasalubong.
+These Marinduque delicacies often highlight rice, coconut, root crops, and especially arrowroot.

 Panganan